 Types of inflammatory arthritis

-Inflammatory arthritis encompasses various diseases affecting the upper and lower limb and spine joints.
+Inflammatory arthritis encompasses various diseases affecting the upper and lower limbs and spine joints.
 The three most common types are rheumatoid arthritis, psoriatic arthritis, and gout.
 However, other types include reactive arthritis, seronegative arthritis, and inflammatory arthritis.

 Generally, chronic inflammatory arthritis can affect only one joint, such as gout, or multiple joints, such as rheumatoid arthritis.